se-edu/learningresources/contents/data/nosql/NoSQL.md

 <br>

 ### 1. Highly Suited for Iterated Development
-Although less mature than SQL databases, NoSQL databases were designed to solve many of the emerging challenges in databases today.
+Although less mature than relational databases, NoSQL databases were designed to solve many of the emerging challenges in databases today.

 One of the most consequential impacts NoSQL has had was enabling faster iterated development.
 Given the highly flexible relational structure of NoSQL databases, and the schemaless format of documents in NoSQL, this means that developers can adapt the database quicker to changing customer and business requirements.

-In contrast, tables in SQL databases necessitate predefined schema, which can be rather difficult to change later on while ensuring there are no side effects.
+In contrast, tables in relational databases necessitate predefined schema, which can be rather difficult to change later on while ensuring there are no side effects.

 ### 2. Easy Horizontal Scaling